tessel/hardware/servo-pca9685-hacks.md

 The trick, then is finding the duty cycles that maximize the range of commandable speeds but don't saturate the inputs to the controller.
 Suppose that the motor controller in question expects duty cycles from 6% to 13%, with 6% meaning "full reverse" and 13% meaning "full forward".
 If you were lazy and called 5% and 15% good enough, you would not only have an asymmetrical speed response (`servo.move(servoNum, 0.75)` would be a different speed than `servo.move(servoNum, 0.25)`), the midpoint PWM value set when you called `servo.move(servoNum, 0.5)` of 10% would have the motor drift forward ever so slightly, as opposed to stop.

 If all else fails, a good way to achieve balanced, albeit not necessarily maximum, coverage of avaialable speeds is to find the midpoint and then offset the min and max PWM values symmetrically from tham point.
-This approach is more desirable from a control perspective.
+This approach might be desirable from a control perspective.

 ### Using your controller